-[This article is based on a presentation at the Turing Community’s Large Model Technology Learning Camp, Slides Link]
+[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp.
+Slides: Slides link, Download PDF version]

-Explore the design philosophy and practical strategies of AI Agents in depth.
-From the conversational mode of Chatbots to the action mode of Agents, systematically design and manage the information environment of Agents to build efficient and reliable AI Agent systems.
+A deep dive into the design philosophy and practical strategies for AI Agents.
+From the dialogue pattern of chatbots to the action pattern of Agents, we systematically design and manage the information environment of Agents to build efficient and reliable AI Agent systems.

 Table of Contents